 Here’s a shout-out to the wonderful YouTube Channels we featured here: FirstPlays HD, GmanLives, Noah Caldwell-Gervais, PushingUpRoses, Shalashaskka, TheXPGamers, LGR, Troidy’s Game Reviews, Game Maker’s Toolkit and CGR Publishing.

 What do you think about our list of Fantasy Games?
 Share this article and your opinion on Facebook, LinkedIn or Twitter!
-If you like Fantasy as well, stay tuned for the teaser trailer of our TV Series, which will come out later this year.
+If you like Fantasy as well, watch the teaser trailer of our TV Series!